TeamPiped/rustypipe/cli/README.md

 You can use the vdata command to get a new visitor data cookie.
 This feature may come in handy for testing and reproducing A/B tests.

+## `releases` Get YouTube Music new releases

+Get a list of new albums or music videos on YouTube Music

+**Usage:** `rustypipe releases` or `rustypipe releases --videos`

+## `charts`: Get YouTube Music charts

+Get a list of the most popular tracks and artists for a given country

+**Usage:** `rustypipe charts DE`

+## `history`: Get YouTube playback history

+Get a list of recently played videos or tracks

+### Options

+- `-l`, `--limit` Limit the number of list items to fetch
+- `--search` Search the playback history (unavailable on YouTube Music)
+- `-m`, `--music` Get the YouTube Music playback history

+## `subscriptions`: Get subscribed channels

+You can use the RustyPipe CLI to get a list of the channels you subscribed to.
+With the `--format` flag you can export then in different formats, including OPML and NewPipe JSON.

+With the `--feed` option you can output a list of the latest videos from your subscription feed instead.

+### Options

+- `-l`, `--limit` Limit the number of list items to fetch
+- `-m`, `--music` Get a list of subscribed YouTube Music artists
+- `--feed` Output YouTube Music subscription feed

+## `playlists`, `albums`, `tracks`: Get your YouTube library

+Fetch a list of all the items you stored in your YouTube/YouTube Music profile.

+### Options

+- `-l`, `--limit` Limit the number of list items to fetch
+- `-m`, `--music` (only for playlists): Get your YouTube Music playlists

 ## Global options

 - **Proxy:** RustyPipe respects the environment variables `HTTP_PROXY`, `HTTPS_PROXY`